MARS: Unleashing the Power of Speculative Decoding via Margin-Aware Verification: Preliminaries

-To ensure lossless acceleration in greedy decoding—where the goal is to reproduce the target model's most likely predictions—standard Speculative Decoding employs an \textit{Exact Match} verification scheme.
-Unlike sampling-based approaches that use probabilistic rejection, this mechanism enforces a strict equality constraint.
+Speculative Decoding verifies draft tokens by comparing them against the target model's output distribution.
+In greedy decoding ($T{=}0$), a drafted token is accepted only if it matches the target's argmax prediction; the first mismatch truncates the draft chain and emits the target's top-1 token as correction.

-For a drafted token $\hat{v}_i$ at position $i$, the verification criterion checks if the draft matches the target model's top prediction:
+In stochastic decoding ($T{>}0$), \citet{leviathan2023fast} propose a rejection-sampling scheme that preserves the target distribution exactly.
+Each drafted token $\hat{v}_i$ is accepted with probability

-If this condition holds, the token is accepted, and verification proceeds to the next token $i+1$.
-Upon the first mismatch, the draft chain is truncated at index $i$.
-The rejected draft token $\hat{v}_i$ is discarded, and the target model's actual top prediction $v^{(1)}$ is emitted as the corrected token.
-This strict verification guarantees that the final output sequence is mathematically identical to that produced by running $\mathcal{M}_t$ in isolation.
+where $P_{\mathcal{M}_s}$ and $P_{\mathcal{M}_t}$ denote the draft and target distributions.
+Upon rejection at position $i$, a corrected token is sampled from a residual distribution that compensates for the draft's approximation error.
+In both settings, \textbf{tree-based methods} \citep{miao2024specinfer, li2024eagle2fasterinferencelanguage} extend this logic by organizing candidates into a token tree, allowing the target model to verify many competing prefixes in a single forward pass.

-This formulation forms the basis of standard chain-based speculative decoding.
-In more advanced \textbf{tree-based methods} \citep{miao2024specinfer, li2024eagle2fasterinferencelanguage}, this verification logic is extended to evaluate multiple branches of token candidates simultaneously.
-By organizing hypotheses into a token tree, the target model can verify many competing prefixes in a single forward pass, increasing the probability of finding a valid sequence without additional serial steps.
+Our proposed method, MARS, modifies only the \emph{accept/reject decision} during verification and is agnostic to the decoding strategy: it applies on top of both greedy and sampling-based verification, as well as chain- and tree-based draft structures.